 FTDNA and 23andMe use different types of files to store their raw DNA data.
 23andMe users will be able to use their data file at a larger number of sites, because 23andMe is more popular.
 You can use a 23andMe raw data file with companies like Genomelink.
 FTDNA data files are accepted in a few places, but not all.
-Check out the sites below to see all the things you can do with raw dna data from each company!
+Check out the sites below to see all the things you can do with raw DNA data from each of these companies!

 Know "More" About Your DNA Data

 5. LivingDNA — FREE